anthonychu/20251006-python-mcp-simplified-decorator/README.md

     name: Annotated[str, "The name of the user to greet"] ) -> str:
     """
-    A simple function to greet a user by name.
+    Greet a user by name.
     """
     return f"Hello, {name}!"
 ```